locka99/opcua/docs/developer.md

 OPCUA for Rust will always track quite close to the most stable version of Rust, therefore ensure your toolchain is kept up to date.

+## Review / Acceptance Criteria

+All code that is submitted via merge request / pull is required to be:

+a) Developed in the style of the existing code.
+b) Formatted with Rustfmt.
+c) Extensively tested via unit tests and if necessary integration tests.
+d) Serve a purpose related to the project, e.g. fix a bug, or add a feature required by the spec.

 ## Style guide

 Some styling hints and design philosophy are provided in [design](./design.md).